core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 Let us consider a sender endpoint that, when protecting an outgoing message M, applies the i-th OSCORE layer in sequence, by using the OSCORE Security Context shared with another OSCORE endpoint X.

+As usual, the sender endpoint encrypts and integrity-protects the CoAP options included in M that are specified as Class E for OSCORE {{RFC8613}}.

-In addition to the CoAP options specified as Class E in {{RFC8613}} or in the document defining them, the sender endpoint MUST encrypt and integrity-protect the following CoAP options.
-That is, even if they are originally specified as Class U or I for OSCORE, such options are processed like if they were specified as Class E.
+In addition to that, the sender endpoint MUST perform the procedure defined below for each CoAP option OPT that is included in M and that is originally specified as Class U or I for OSCORE.
+Depending on the outcome of such a procedure, the sender endpoint processes OPT as per its original Class U or I, or instead as if it was specified as Class E.

-* Any CoAP option OPT such that all the following conditions hold.
+When protecting M by using the OSCORE Security Context shared with another OSCORE endpoint X and applying the i-th OSCORE layer in sequence, the sender endpoint performs the following steps, for each CoAP option OPT included in M and originally defined as Class U or I for OSCORE. {{sec-option-protection-diag}} provides an overview as a state diagram.

+Note that the sender endpoint can assess some conditions only "to the best of its knowledge".
+This is due to the possible presence of a reverse-proxy standing for X and whose presence as reverse-proxy is, by definition, expected to be unknown to the sender endpoint.

-   1. The sender endpoint has added OPT to the message M.
+1. If the sender endpoint has added OPT to M, then this algorithm moves to step 2.
+Otherwise, this algorithm moves to step 4.

-   2. The other OSCORE endpoint X is not a consumer of OPT.

-   3. Any of the following applies:
+2. If, to the best of the sender endpoint's knowledge, X is a consumer of OPT, then this algorithm moves to step 3.
+Otherwise, this algorithm moves to step 4.

+3. If, to the best of the sender endpoint's knowledge, X is the immediately next consumer of OPT, then this algorithm moves to step 5.
+Otherwise, this algorithm moves to step 9.

+4. If any of the following conditions hold, then this algorithm moves to step 6.
+Otherwise, this algorithm moves to step 9.

-      - X is the next hop for the sender endpoint; or
+   - To the best of the sender endpoint's knowledge, X is the next hop for the sender endpoint; or

-      - The next hop is not the immediately next consumer of OPT.
+   - To the best of the sender endpoint's knowledge, the next hop for the sender endpoint is not the immediately next consumer of OPT.

-   Examples of such CoAP options are:

-   - The OSCORE Option present as the result of the OSCORE layer immediately previously applied for an OSCORE endpoint different than X, when the sender endpoint is an origin endpoint.

-   - The EDHOC Option defined in {{I-D.ietf-core-oscore-edhoc}}, when the sender endpoint is the EDHOC Initiator.

-   - The Request-Hash Option defined in {{I-D.amsuess-core-cachable-oscore}}, when X is not an origin endpoint.

-* Any CoAP option OPT such that all the following conditions hold.

-   1. The sender endpoint has added OPT to the message M.

-   2. The other OSCORE endpoint X is the immediately next consumer of OPT.

-   3. At the other OSCORE endpoint X, OPT does not play a role in processing M before having removed the i-th OSCORE layer or in removing the i-th OSCORE layer altogether.
+5. If X needs to access OPT before having removed the i-th OSCORE layer or in order to remove the i-th OSCORE layer, then this algorithm moves to step 9.
+Otherwise, this algorithm moves to step 6.

-   Examples of such CoAP options are:

-   - The Proxy-Uri, Proxy-Scheme, Uri-Host, and Uri-Port Options defined in {{RFC7252}}.

-   - The Proxy-Cri and Proxy-Scheme-Number Options defined in {{I-D.ietf-core-href}}.

-   - The Listen-To-Multicast-Notifications Option defined in {{I-D.ietf-core-observe-multicast-notifications}}.

-   - The Multicast-Timeout, Response-Forwarding, and Group-ETag Options defined in {{I-D.ietf-core-groupcomm-proxy}}.

-* Any CoAP option OPT such that all the following conditions hold.

-   1. The sender endpoint has not added OPT to the message M.

-   2. Any of the following applies:

-      - X is the next hop for the sender endpoint; or

-      - The next hop is not supposed to be the immediately next consumer of OPT.

-   Examples of such CoAP options are:

-   - The OSCORE Option present as the result of the OSCORE layer immediately previously applied for an OSCORE endpoint different than X, when the sender endpoint is not an origin endpoint.

-   - The EDHOC Option defined in {{I-D.ietf-core-oscore-edhoc}}, when the sender endpoint is not the EDHOC Initiator.

-{{sec-option-protection-diag}} provides an overview as a state diagram.

-Note that, in a simple scenario where no intermediaries are deployed between two origin endpoints, the rules defined above result in encrypting and integrity-protecting the Uri-Host and Uri-Port Options included in a CoAP request.
-This is different from what was intended in {{RFC8613}}, according to which the two options were meant to be always unprotected.

-However, in the absence of intermediaries, there is no reason for those two options to be unprotected.
-In fact, at the origin server, they do not play a role in retrieving the OSCORE Security Context to use for decrypting a received request, and the server can still consume them as usual, after the request has been decrypted.

-If only one of the two origin endpoints has not implemented this updated behavior, this is not an interoperability issue.
-That is, if such an endpoint is a client, then the two options remain unprotected in a sent request, and the recipient server processes those as expected in {{RFC8613}}.
-Instead, if such an endpoint is a server, then it still decrypts the received request according to {{RFC8613}}, after which it has access to the two options.
+6. If OPT is the Uri-Host or Uri-Port option, then this algorithm moves to step 7.
+Otherwise, this algorithm moves to step 8.

+7. If M includes the Proxy-Scheme or Proxy-Scheme-Number option, then this algorithm moves to step 8.
+Otherwise, this algorithm moves to step 9.

+8. The sender endpoint determines that OPT will be processed as if it was specified as Class E for OSCORE, i.e., to be both encrypted and integrity-protected.
+Then, the sender enpoint terminates this algorithm.

+9. The sender endpoint determines that OPT will be processed as per its original Class U or I. Then, the sender enpoint terminates this algorithm.

 ## Processing of an Outgoing Request {#outgoing-requests}